eucalyptus/load-balancer-servo/README.md

     $ systemctl start load-balancer-servo

-Please Note: This service will **not** work unless it is running on a Eucalyptus instance that has been instantiated by the Eucalyptus Balancer service.
+Please Note: This service will **not** work unless it is running on a Eucalyptus instance that has been instantiated by the Eucalyptus LoadBalancer service.